 We believe our cash and cash equivalents and short-term deposits on hand will be sufficient to meet our working capital and capital expenditure requirements into the fourth quarter of 2025.
-We currently plan to continue to focus primarily on development of BX004, our product candidate for treating DFO.
+We currently plan to continue to focus primarily on the development of BX004, our product candidate for treating CF and BX211, our product candidate for treating DFO.
 Although we recently completed the 2024 March PIPE, in the future we will likely require or desire additional funds to support our operating expenses and capital requirements.
-Accordingly, we are exploring and expect to further explore, raising such additional funds through public or private equity, debt financings, loans, governmental or other grants or collaborative agreements or from other sources, as well as under the 2023 ATM Agreement discussed below.
+Accordingly, we are implementing cost cutting measures, and exploring and expect to further explore, raising such additional funds through public or private equity, debt financing, loans, government or other grants or collaborative agreements or from other sources, as well as under the 2023 ATM Agreement discussed below.
 If we are unable to obtain adequate financing or financing on terms satisfactory to us, when we require it, our ability to continue to grow or support our business and to respond to business challenges could be significantly limited.
 If there are increases in operating costs for facilities expansion, research and development and clinical activity, we will need to use mitigating actions such as to seek additional financing or postpone expenses that are not based on firm commitments.
-If certain disruptions due to, for instance, the Israel-Hamas War, or Israeli political instability persists and deepens, we could experience an inability to access additional capital, which could in the future negatively affect our capacity to support our operating expenses and capital requirements.
+If certain disruptions due to, for instance, the war with Hamas and Hezbollah, or Israeli political instability persists and deepens, we could experience an inability to access additional capital, which could in the future negatively affect our capacity to support our operating expenses and capital requirements.
 As a result of these factors, management believes that there is substantial doubt as to the Company's ability to continue as a going concern.